 The Most Famous Song that No One Knows the Words To…

-Lombardo’s performances were broadcast, first on radio and then on television.
+In 1960, they were lured away by the Waldorf Astoria but the broadcasts continued.
 For 48 consecutive years, American could count on Guy Lombardo and his band ushering in the New Year.

 Today “Auld Lang Syne” is generally sung—or hummed—by most people who attend a New Year’s Eve party.
 Incidentally, the meaning of title is roughly, “old long since” or “times gone by.”

 To read more about holiday traditions, read about the New Year’s Eve ball drop in Times Square, and one of the most famous float designers for the Rose Bowl Parade: Isabella Coleman.